-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 25, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 31, 2017

-The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 9:00 a.m., local time, on Tuesday, October 25, 2016, via live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2016 for the following purposes:
+The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 9:00 a.m., Pacific time, on Tuesday, October 31, 2017, via live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2017 for the following purposes:

+1. To elect three directors, each to serve for a three-year term expiring in 2020.

+2. To approve, on a non-binding advisory basis, the compensation of our named executive officers for fiscal 2017 ("say-on-pay").

-- 1. To elect two directors, each to serve for a three-year term expiring in 2019. - 2.
-To provide a non-binding advisory vote on the compensation of our named executive officers for fiscal 2016 ("say-on-pay"). - 3.
-To ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 24, 2017. - 4.
-To approve the Amended and Restated 2010 Incentive Compensation Plan, which, among other changes, provides for an increase of 2,600,000 shares of our common stock authorized for issuance thereunder. - 5.
-To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+3. To provide a non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of our named executive officers ("say-on-frequency").

+4. To ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 30, 2018.

+5. To approve an amendment to our Amended and Restated 2010 Incentive Compensation Plan to increase the number of the Company's common stock authorized for issuance thereunder by 2,000,000 shares.

+6. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.